CanciuCostin/android-spyware/README.md

 ### Debugging Issues
 **MSF/ADB connection issues (green light not appearing in Remote page)**
 * Ensure you generated the apk with correct machine IP
 * Ensure connection from smartphone to your machine is not blocked by local firewall.
-Otherwise you should allow connection on ports 2222, 3333, 4444
+Otherwise you should allow connection on ports 2222, 3333, 4444.
 To check that, you can try to access http://[your machine IP]:2222 .
 You should be able to access the MSF container file system via http server
 * Ensure Docker container - HOST connectivity is working.
-Host machine is accesses via **gateway.docker.internal**, which is set in docker-compose file.
+Host machine is accessed via **gateway.docker.internal**, which is set in docker-compose file.
 If that doesn't work for you, you can also try to replace it with **docker.host.internal**
 * For ADB connection, you can try to restart the local server:
 ```
 adb kill-server